 Your book’s cover provides a reader with a first impression of your work, and despite all advice to the contrary, people will judge your book by its cover.
-Reedsy found that professionally designed covers increased display ad clicks between 12.5% to 53%, and early BookBub testing found that a good cover can account for a 30% difference in clicks on a BookBub listing, and other sources have reported similar results.
+Reedsy found that professionally designed covers increased display ad clicks between 12.5% to 53%, and early BookBub testing found that a good cover can account for 30% more clicks on a Featured Deal.

-Since your cover design is such a huge factor in a book’s success, it’s worth the cost to hire a seasoned professional to create or redesign the cover.
-While you might have an ambitious do-it-yourself or in-house approach, a polished cover from a professional designer can make a book much more appealing to readers scrolling through retailer sites or BookBub’s daily deals email.
+Since your cover design is a huge factor in a book’s success, it’s worth the cost to hire a seasoned professional to create or redesign the cover.
+While you might have an ambitious do-it-yourself or in-house approach, a polished cover from a professional designer can make a book much more appealing to readers scrolling through retailer sites or a BookBub email.

-Before you commit to a cover designer, you should know what questions to ask him or her first.
+Before you commit to a cover designer, you should know what questions to ask them first.
 With so much at stake, you want to be sure you’re hiring the right person for the job!
 Remember, not every designer works the same way, but it’s important to find someone whose expertise and working style best fit you and your books.
 Here are some questions both independent authors and publishers should ask a potential cover designer and why they matter:

 1. What covers have you designed in my genre?